HuixiaLuScienceRocks/Probing_the_Structural_Dynamics_of_Unbound_MAX_Protein_Insights_from_Well_Tempered_Metadynamics/README.md

-## These files are for a submitted manuscript:
+## These files are for a published paper:

-# "Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics" by Huixia Lu, Jordi Marti, and Jordi Faraudo
+# "Probing the Structural Dynamics of the Unbound MAX Protein: Insights from Well-Tempered Metadynamics" by Huixia Lu, Jordi Marti, and Jordi Faraudo, DOI: https://doi.org/10.1021/acs.jcim.5c02155

 ## If you find these instructions useful, I am more than happy to share.
 When you use any of these files, please cite my paper.
 Thank you.